-A selection of experimental music and sound work from the international underground network Unexplained Sounds, curated by Raffaele Pezzella (Sonologyst).
+A selection of new experimental music and sound work from the international underground network Unexplained Sounds, curated by Raffaele Pezzella (Sonologyst).

 Urban Arts Berlin is a non-profit arts organisation which supports international sound artists.
 In this series Verónica Mota presents selections of works from the Urban Arts Berlin label.

 VOIXXE is a monthly audio magazine show from IKLECTIK, Lambeth's foremost experimental music and arts laboratory, with archival audio, interviews and analysis.

 Malte Kobel selects vibrational music with guests from the realms of sound, theory and art.